moculll/MOC-Kernel/README.md

 python3 tools/mkbootimg/unpack_bootimg.py --boot_img boot-5.10.img --out default_boot_unpack
 ```
 then you can get boot_signature、kernel、ramdisk in the default_boot_unpack folder
-`tips: if you have magisk, and you're using gki kernel too, you can replace ramdisk by your boot's unpacked one, then magisk can stay as before since you've flashed the boot image`
+`tips: if you have magisk/kernelsu, and you want to keep them, you can replace ramdisk by your boot's unpacked one, then magisk/kernelsu can stay as before since you've flashed the boot image`

 ## 4.build kernel by scripts you got from google